blaybubbles/OSMCityEngine-for-WebGL/README.md

 - **Mobile Compatibility:** I aimed to investigate the feasibility of running the project in a web browser on mobile devices, providing a broader audience with access to the 3D city model.

-- **Graphics Exploration:** I were curious about how the Universal Render Pipeline (URP) would perform in real-time and wanted to visually enhance the project.
+- **Graphics Exploration:** I was curious about how the Universal Render Pipeline (URP) would perform in real-time and wanted to visually enhance the project.

 - **Optimization Challenges:** A significant portion of the project involved transitioning from synchronous to asynchronous operations and integrating the Overpass API to enhance performance and responsiveness.